Xeonzilla/tessera-ui.github.io/docs/en/components/slider.md

 - `args: impl Into<SliderArgs>`

   This argument configures the slider's style, including size, color, border, progress, etc. It is also where you register progress update callbacks.
-Use `SliderArgsBuilder` to construct it.
+You can use `SliderArgsBuilder` to construct it.

 - `state: Arc<RwLock<SliderState>>`